avanish269/QRCodeScanner/README.md

 To see camera name
 >python -m http.server 8000

 Use this command to start local server in the directory.
+The command should be executed in the directory which contains the files to be hosted.

+Then go to [Home](localhost:8000/src/views).
 Then after allowing camera access reload the page.